 The Professional Development Unit of the State Purchasing Division provides additional training for cardholders, supervisors, approving officials, CFOs, and Card Program Administrators.
-All training courses are updated at least annually and are available in the SPD Learning Management System (LMS) at http://doas.rollbook.com.
+All training courses are updated at least annually and are available in the SPD Learning Management System (LMS).
 To gain access to the LMS, send an email to email@example.com.
 Also reference State Entity Purchasing Training on the DOAS website.

 - Introduction to P‐Card Principles provides the information necessary to understand the purpose of the P‐Card, its benefits, and the procurement regulations that apply to using the P‐Card.
 This course is required as either initial training or annual refresher training, or both, for Card Program Administrators, cardholders, and supervisors/approving officials for those State Entities that do not provide training.

 - Evaluating P‐Card Program Management provides guidance to Institution Procurement Officers, Card Program Administrators, and auditors on evaluating P‐Card policy and internal controls and auditing transactions.

 - P‐Card for the CFO training module provides an overview of the card program and the CFO’s roles and responsibilities related to the program.

 184.108.40.206 Works™ Payment Manager